burneystarke/ezazssh/README.md

 # ezazssh

 A beautiful Terminal User Interface (TUI) for connecting to Azure VMs via SSH using passwordless authentication.

-## Disclaimer
+## About

-This project was created as an opportunity to learn Go.
-I make no promises that this is well written.
+Created as a learning project to explore Go and build something useful.
+It is probably poorly constructed.
+Contributions, feedback, and suggestions for improvement are always welcome!

 ## Overview